 “Think about how you might cope; maybe make some plans.
 I have spoken to people who have used this time as an opportunity to do some volunteering, perhaps helping at a homeless shelter.

 “Do something that will make you feel good about yourself.”

 Susan added: "The idea that Christmas is a traditional time when families get together, that’s not the case any more for many reasons.
 Grief is often one of the things that makes Christmas a very hard time for families.”

-If you want to seek advice or help about grief or bereavement you can find a BACP counsellor or psychotherapist via the BACP’s Therapist Directory.
+If you want to seek advice or help about grief or bereavement you can find a BACP counsellor or psychotherapist via our Therapist directory.